Professor Philip Ogden

 Qualitative research has been carried out in the area as part of the ESRC-funded project on household change noted above.

-P. E Ogden (in press) 'Universities, competition and academic values' in M. Behar-Touchais, N. Charbit and R. Amaro (eds) A quoi sert la competition?
+P. E Ogden (2014) 'Universities, competition and academic values' in M. Behar-Touchais, N. Charbit and R. Amaro (eds) A quoi sert la competition?
 (Paris).

 Philip Ogden and Andrew Hussey 2011 'International university partnerships and the role of the French connection: the experience of a London College' in M Fraser and P Lane (eds) Franco-British academic partnerships: the next chapter (Liverpool University Press) pp. 117-126.